-NH: Since June 2016 I have been employed by Cochrane Response, an evidence services unit operated by the Cochrane Collaboration.
-Cochrane Response was contracted by the WHO to produce this review.
+NH: since June 2016 I have been employed by Cochrane Response, an evidence services unit operated by the Cochrane Collaboration and contracted by the WHO to produce this review.

 SL: I am the Joint Co-ordinating Editor for the Cochrane Effective Practice and Organisation of Care Review Group.